gywn9081/POPL_Final_Project/readme.md

 (ex. $ python deliverable3.py deliverable3.txt or $ python deliverable3.py project_deliverable_3.py)

-If you would like more info on installing and running, please check out our github: https://github.com/gywn9081/POPL_Final_Project
+If you would like more info on installing and running, please feel free to contact us or check out our Github: https://github.com/gywn9081/POPL_Final_Project